66. Adidas Atletico (1998-2001)

 Chris Oakley | 31 October 2022

 Question: What do the following teams have in common?
 Ferencvaros, Stromsgodset, Panionios, PAOK and Shakhtar Donetsk.
 Need a few more names to help you out?
-Try Stomil Olsztyn, Hradec Kralove, Halmstads and Mura Murska Sobota.
+Try Stomil Olsztyn, Hradec Kralove, Halmstad and Mura Murska Sobota.

 Still haven't got it?
 Well the answer is that none of these teams will be featuring in this instalment of the 100 Greatest Football Shirt Templates series.
 Oh believe me, I tried to include them, but despite my initial research suggesting they'd worn the Adidas Atletico template, I couldn't find any photo- or video-based proof.